Let’s get you started!

 To be relevant to your audience, you need good journalists and editors.
 But that’s not something particular for today.
 It’s always been like that even when we read only newspapers.
 Enrolling in the digital era for a news company, such as Mediahuis, it’s important to transform into a digital company first, rather than doing only print.
 Internally, teams producing news for print, and teams producing online articles are merging together.

 It’s crucial to suggest the right content to the right user at the right time.
 It’s all about creating a better reader’s experience and tailoring it specifically to the user.
 “In our analysis, we see that if people stay longer on the platform, they are more likely to convert and less likely to churn.” – says Pieter.

 However, this is not easy to achieve since the news industry faces a few particular challenges.

 The news catalog is changing rapidly – every ten minutes, every half an hour, every hour.
-There are lots of articles produced every day, and for the users, might be difficult to find the content that they are looking for.
-Personalization helps readers find what they are looking for on the online platform.
+There are lots of articles produced every day, and for the users, it might be difficult to find the content that they are looking for.
+Personalization, especially when done using recommender systems, helps readers find what they are looking for on the online platform.